ManHinnn0509/mp3player.py/README.md

 ## Setup

-Create a `.env` file in the root directory and put the path to the `.mp3` files directory into it.
+Create a `.env` file and put the path to the `.mp3` files directory into it.
 Like this:
 ```
 MP3_FOLDER_PATH=THE_PATH/TO/THE/MP3_FILES/DIRECTORY
 ```